geo-tp/Esp32-USB-Stick/README.md

 - **USB Mass Storage Device**: Enables the SD card to function as a standard USB stick.
 - **Plug and Play**: Automatically mounts the SD card when connected to a USB host.

-**Note:** Transfer speeds are quite low due to the limitation of the SD card reader
+**Note:** Transfer speeds are quite low due to the limitation of the SD card reader in SPI mode

 ## Requirements

 - **Hardware**:
   - M5Stack Cardputer
-  - SD card and SD card reader
+  - SD card
   - USB cable for power and data transfer

 ## Pin Configuration